amin-abbasiy/BlindDate/README.md

 - Add Access Management to Authorize users with libraries Pundit
 - Can push Image to Registery using CI
 - Script to destroy app and data in filesystem and database can be added
-- And More cool stuff like Infra to automate resource creation
+- And Features like Infra to automate resource provisioning
+- Add Decorator for better presentation in complex views